zenml-io/zenml/examples/distributed_processing/README.md

 rm -r pipelines
 ```

+## Caveats
+Note: If any `Step` using the `ProcessingDataFlowBackend` is non-standard (i.e. a [custom step](https://docs.zenml.io/getting-started/creating-custom-logic.html)),
+then you need to build a new Docker image based on the ZenML Dataflow image, and pass that into the `image` parameter
+in the `ProcessingDataFlowBackend`.
+Find out more in [the docs](https://docs.zenml.io/backends/using-docker.html).

 ## Next Steps
 You can see how ZenML makes it easy to do distributed processing.
 But this is just scratching the service.
 You
 can combine different `ProcessingBackends` with certain [TrainingBackends](../gcp_trained/README.md) to leverage